Simran Bahadur

-Simran Bahadur (born 13 December 1999) is an Indian cricketer.
+Simran Bahadur (born 13 December 1999) is an Indian cricketer who plays mainly as a bowler.
 In February 2021, Bahadur earned her maiden call-up to the India women's cricket team, for their limited overs matches against South Africa.
 She made her Women's Twenty20 International (WT20I) debut for India, against South Africa, on 20 March 2021.

 In January 2022, she was named as one of three reserve players in India's team for the 2022 Women's Cricket World Cup in New Zealand.
-She made her Women's One Day International (WODI) debut on 15 February 2022, for India against New Zealand.
+She made her Women's One Day International (WODI) debut on 15 February 2022, against New Zealand.

+In December 2023, she was signed by Royal Challengers Bangalore at the Women's Premier League auction, for the 2024 season.